MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v14-v15.md

     Restart-NAVServerInstance -ServerInstance BC150
     ```

-## Task 6: Publish the system symbole, base application, and test application
+## Task 6: Publish the system symbols, base application, and test application

 In this task, you will publish extensions to the version 15.0 server instance.
 Publishing an extension adds the extension to the application database that is mounted on the server instance, making it available for installing on tenants later on.
 Publishing updates internal tables, compiles the components of the extension behind-the-scenes, and builds the necessary metadata objects that are used at runtime.